linh-nh/gstreamer-jitsi-meet/README.md

 # gstreamer-jitsi-meet
 This application makes a webrtc video call with jitsi meet signaling.
 Other end can be any jitsi meet app or web app.
-This program doesn't support a room with 3 people.
+It doesn't support a room with more than 2 people.

 # How to build
 - Apply patch in gst-patch to respective gstreamer repo and rebuild, reinstall changed .so file